madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 14th of June, 2019

+  - _Plaisirs d'amour_ by René Aubry.
+That's the album we listened to in that bay I sent you the photos of.
+What is not captured in pictures can be heard in the melody.
+Maybe start with _Salento_, _Scirocco_, and _Sirtaki à Helsinki_.

 ### 2nd of June, 2019

   - I don't know if you have any idea why I maintain this page.
 I personally